m-d-Irfan/LLC_backend/README.md

-# LLC Backend - Language Learning API
+# LLC Backend - Language Learning Platform

 The backend for the Language Learning Center (LLC) platform, focused on providing a streamlined experience for students to access courses, take quizzes, and manage payments.